Shijax/adoption-website/README.md

 ## Technical Requirements

-- You should be using Bootstrap to achieve the mockup
+- You should be using Bootstrap
 - You should be using Browserify
 - Your code should be clean and readable, with single responsibility principle